Skip to main content

 What's the 2026 deadline pressure I keep hearing about?+

 Four separate forcing functions converge in 2026.
-First, California AB 2208 already banned the sale of new fluorescent tubes statewide as of Jan 1, 2025 — replacement supply for legacy fluorescent fixtures is gone.
-Second, the Title 24 2025 code takes effect for permits submitted on or after Jan 1, 2026 — office LPD tightens from 0.75 to 0.65 W/sf and demand-responsive controls become mandatory in buildings over 10,000 sf.
-Third, the Federal Section 179D commercial-buildings deduction sunsets for projects whose construction begins after Jun 30, 2026 — that's the hardest, most-cite-able deadline on the calendar, worth up to $5.81/sf with Prevailing Wage + Apprenticeship met.
-Fourth, DLC SSL V6.0 became the active rebate standard Jan 5, 2026 and V5.1 products delist Dec 15, 2026 — multi-phase projects specified on V5.1-only product risk mid-cycle rebate disqualification.
+First, California AB 2208 already banned the sale of new fluorescent tubes statewide as of Jan 1, 2025.
+Replacement supply for legacy fluorescent fixtures is gone.
+Second, the Title 24 2025 code takes effect for permits submitted on or after Jan 1, 2026.
+Office LPD tightens from 0.75 to 0.65 W/sf and demand-responsive controls become mandatory in buildings over 10,000 sf.
+Third, the Federal Section 179D commercial-buildings deduction sunset for projects whose construction begins after Jun 30, 2026.
+That cutoff has now passed, so the deduction (worth up to $5.81/sf with Prevailing Wage + Apprenticeship met) is claimable only for projects that established construction start on or before Jun 30, 2026; the placed-in-service date can still fall later, so grandfathered retrofits can continue to file.
+Fourth, DLC SSL V6.0 became the active rebate standard Jan 5, 2026 and V5.1 products delist Dec 15, 2026.
+Multi-phase projects specified on V5.1-only product risk mid-cycle rebate disqualification.
 There is genuinely no better year to retrofit.

 How long does a typical commercial LED retrofit take?+